srsergiorodriguez/exploraciones-digitales/content/5_4_infraestructura.md

 ## haciendo lo propio, Los comunes

+"The same communicative macro-infrastructure could offer the means for the development of an artistic culture that has national and international reach.
+In the past, culture faced physical limits resulting from the settlement of national territory by different-sized communities located thousands of kilometers apart."[@cordeiroArteonicaElectronicArt1997, p.
+34]

 Los comunes

 Proyectos duraderos que no se disuelven cuando no hay manera de sostener los incentivos (o cuando los incentivos no son claros)